Proto-orthodox Christianity: Characteristics

 According to Ehrman, proto-orthodox Christianity bequeathed to subsequent generations "four Gospels to tell us virtually everything we know about the life, death, and resurrection of Jesus" and "handed down to us the entire New Testament, twenty-seven books".
 Similar to later Chalcedonian views about Jesus, the proto-orthodox believed that Christ was both divine as well as a human being, not two halves joined.
 Likewise they regarded God as three persons; the Father, the Son, and the Holy Spirit; but only one God.

 Martyrdom played a major role in proto-orthodox Christianity, as exemplified by Ignatius of Antioch in the beginning of the second century.
 Imperial authorities arrested him "evidently for Christian activities" and condemned him as fodder for wild beasts.

 He expressed eagerness to die, expecting thus to "attain to God".
 Following Ignatius, many proto-orthodox theorists saw it as a privilege to die for faith.
 In fact, martyrdom became a way to tell the true believers from the heretics.
 Those who were not willing to die for what they believed were seen as not dedicated to the faith.

 Another facet of the faith was the structure of the church.
 It was common, as it is today, for a church to have a leader.
 Ignatius wrote several letters to several churches instructing them to let the leaders, usually the bishops, handle all the problems within the church.
 He exhorted church members to listen to the bishops since they were the leaders: "Be subject to the Bishop as to the commandment…We are clearly obligated to look upon the bishop as the Lord himself ...
 You should do nothing apart from the bishop."
 The role of the bishop paved the way for hierarchies in churches that is often seen today.

 Another important aspect about proto-orthodox Christianity involves its views on Jews and Jewish practices.
 An important book for them was the Epistle of Barnabas, which taught that the Jewish interpretation of the Old Testament was improperly literal, and the Epistle offered metaphorical interpretations as the truth, such as on the laws concerning diet, fasting, and the Sabbath.
 Also, the Old Testament was specifically written to presage the coming of Jesus, Christ's covenant superseded the Mosaic covenant, but also, "the Jews had always adhered to a false religion".
 Those themes were also developed by the 2nd-century apologist Justin Martyr.

-The claimed institutional unity of the Christian Church was propaganda constantly repeated by orthodox Christian writers, rather than a genuine historical reality.